 The Company maintains its cash balances at financial institutions located in the United States.
 These cash balances are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to certain limits.
 The Company may, from time to time, have balances in excess of FDIC insured deposit limits.
 The Company also maintains cash balances with its lender (see Note B-4), which is not a federally insured institution.
-The Company has approximately \$8,254,000 of uninsured cash at December 31, 2021.
+The Company has \$4,846,828 and \$8,254,000 of uninsured cash at December 31, 2022 and 2021, respectively.